Car Buying Strategies

 Search used car inventory

-Should You Buy a 2015 Toyota Prius Sedan?
+Are You Considering a 2015 Toyota Prius Sedan?
 Here Are Some Reasons For and Against

 The 2015 Toyota Prius Sedan is the latest model in the Toyota Prius line of hybrids first introduced in the US during the 2001 model year.
 Positioned between the Prius C, a lighter and somewhat sportier model, and the Prius V, a larger and heavier wagon model, the mid-size Prius Sedan, called simply Prius, has 5 passenger doors and a rear hatchback.
 Its fuel mileage of 51 mpg city/48 mpg hwy is unbeaten by any other US hybrid or gasoline fueled car.

-Top Ten Reasons to Buy a 2015 Toyota Prius - The Pros
+Reasons You May Want to Consider a 2015 Toyota Prius - The Pros

 1) The distinctive aerodynamic shape of the Toyota Prius and its angular futuristic shape made an immediate impact at its debut and remains an immediately identifiable classic today.
 The sloping nose and high truncated rear end proclaim aerodynamic efficiency and also provide excellent passenger access into the vehicle, rear headroom and cargo space that almost rivals that of an SUV.